 Care and Share

-A chance for kids 6 and up to get their hands dirty while learning about science, technology, engineering, arts and math.
-Registration required.
+Team STEAM is a chance for kids 6 and up to get their hands dirty while learning about science, technology, engineering, arts and math.

 Babies in the Library

 Thursday, October 11, 2018 till Thursday, November 15, 2018 10:30 a.m. - 11:30 a.m.

 A fun-filled half-hour of interactive stories, songs and rhymes for babies, newborn – 18 months, and a parent or guardian.
 Thursdays at 10:30 AM from October 11th to November 15th.
 Click on the title or phone the library at 623-2450 for more information.

 Get your choice of the best books, magazines, newspapers, CDs or DVDs.
 We’ve got something for all ages!
 Search our collection thanks to our provincial catalogue.
 Find answers to your questions with the latest information.

 There’s more to a library than books!
 We have activities for everyone.
 Use our public computers to surf the net, catch up on the news, write your resume, or tap into our online Databases and our Recommended Websites.
 The virtual branch of the New Brunswick Public Library Service, Electronic Library New Brunswick, is available 24 hours a day for eBook and audiobook downloads.